 Here are a few of the types of worms that eat tomato plants, along with a description of their appearance and activities.

-You can also read this article on tomato hornworms from the University of Minnesota Extension.
+You can also learn more in this article on tomato hornworms from the University of Minnesota Extension.

 The larvae then feed on leaves, eating the flesh and leaving the veins behind.
 If they survive the growing season, they spend the winter in the soil in cocoons.